AzerbaijanOfficial Name: Republic of Azerbaijan

 CURRENCY RESTRICTIONS FOR ENTRY:

-Travelers may bring in any amount of foreign currency into Azerbaijan, as long as they declare it on their customs declarations form upon arrival.
-Further information may be found on the website of the Azerbaijani State Customs Committee
+Travelers may bring in any amount of foreign currency as long as they declare it upon arrival.

 CURRENCY RESTRICTIONS FOR EXIT: